Introduction to Version control systems

 -

-By decentralising the repository, users work with their local copies of the project, which reduces the risk of introducing bugs into the main repository.
-Even if a major bug is introduced in the main branch, all changes can be rolled back to the correct state.
+Due to the decentralization of the repository, users work with their local copies of the project, which reduces the risk of making errors in the main repository.
+Even if a serious error is made in the main branch, all changes can be rolled back to the desired state.

 -